Israeli–Palestinian Joint Water Committee: Examples of Israeli obstruction

 since 2003.
 After Hamas won the municipal elections, the funding was temporarily stopped.
 When eventually the well was near completion in 2008, the IDF ordered the work to stop and move it 25 metres to an impossible site.

 Construction of a Salfit sewage treatment plant was initially approved in early 1997 by JWC and IDF, but the construction was ordered to stop in 1998, because on that location it would hinder the intended expansion of the nearby settlement Ariel.
 In 2001, Israel paid the German donors a fraction of the financial damage as compensation.
 In 2007, the IDF proposed to convey the waste from the settlements to Israel.
 A Palestinian treatment plant would “create additional environmental hazards and damage the landscape”, thus the army proposed to treat the Palestinian sewage also in Israel.
 The Palestinian Water Authority rejected this, as it would have to pay for the treatment and loose the recycled water.
 Ariel, however, continued to discharge its untreated wastewater in the vicinity.

+Statements

+Nancy Murray, the former Director of Education at the ACLU of Massachusetts, the co-founder of the Gaza Mental Health Foundation and a member of the Alliance for Water Justice in Palestine, has criticized Israel for practically veto any Palestinian project in this committee.